Skip to main content

 • Desktop Client

-• Running on the same network with the target ESXi/vCenter
+• Running on the same network as the target Proxmox Cluster

 • Proxmox Cluster